ulfk/dotnet-ai-workshop/instructions/4_LanguageModels_Part1.md

  * `gpt-4o-mini` will produce near-perfect results every time without any further prompting
  * Small models on Ollama (e.g., 7 or 8-billion parameter ones like the default `llama3.1`) are much more hit-and-miss.
 It will probably produce good output on about 50% of the inputs.
 For others it might miss properties or even return invalid data.

 Regardless of whether this works for you, let's understand what's happening behind the scenes.
-LLMs can't return a `PropertyDetails` directly, so `CompleteAsync<T>` augments your prompt by describing the JSON schema of the data to return.
+LLMs can't return a `PropertyDetails` directly, so `GetResponseAsync<T>` augments your prompt by describing the JSON schema of the data to return.
 Then, `response.TryGetResult` does JSON-parsing on the result.

 To see this for yourself, find the call to `AddChatClient` near the top of `Program.cs`, and insert `UseLogging` as follows: